VaLID: Verification as Late Integration of Detections for LiDAR-Camera Fusion: Background

 \subsection{Model Detections Complement Each Other}

 LiDAR and camera models have their own strengths and weaknesses.
 Fig. \ref{fig:detections} illustrates how these models, while missing certain detections, often compensate for one another's limitations.
-For instance, PVRCNN can identify numerous objects but tends to generate a lot of false positives.
-Meanwhile, MonoDETR and GroundingDINO may miss some detections covered by PVRCNN, but they also detect objects that PVRCNN overlooks.
-GroundingDINO, despite producing imperfect bounding boxes and some false positives, detects objects that specialized models may miss.
+For instance, PV-RCNN detects many objects but generates false positives, while MonoDETR and GroundingDINO miss some detections yet identify objects PV-RCNN overlooks.
+GroundingDINO, despite its imperfect boxes and false positives, detects objects missed by specialized models.

 Fig.~\ref{fig:prc_all} shows the overall performance of our baseline LiDAR and camera methods.
-Notice that both LiDAR methods outperform all three camera methods, and that the specialized camera model outperforms the two general models.
-Since the LiDAR methods outperform the camera methods, we take them as our primary detectors, and use the camera methods to augment their detection ability.
+Notice that both the LiDAR methods outperform all three camera methods, and that the specialized camera model outperforms the two general models.
+Since the performance of LiDAR methods exceeds the camera methods, we take them as our primary detectors and use the camera methods to augment their detection ability.

 Unfortunately, the tested LiDAR methods produce many false positives which negatively impacts the overall system performance.
 Reducing these false positives is crucial for enhancing precision.
 To better understand the distribution of false positives, Fig.~\ref{fig:tp_fp_dist} shows false positives and true positives over different confidence bands for several methods.
 Notice that the overall distributions are different in different methods.
 The neural network in our fusion model learns to leverage these differences.